FitMetrix exposed millions of customers' records in a passwordless database

 The total count of records in 'fitmetrixaudit' index was 113,521,722.

 We assume that not all of those records represent customer records.
-Part of the records relate to 'facility' description, but nevertheless the numbers are big.
+Part of the records relate to 'facility' description, but nevertheless the numbers are high.
 The following information in Profile records was exposed:

-Some fields were left blank, but those marked with XXX were present in most of the records I have observed.
+Some fields were left blank, but those marked with XXX were present in most of the records we have observed.

 We have immediately sent several emails to FitMetrix and Mindbody to privately alert them on the exposed database, but as it often happens in these scenarios, the only response we had was an automatic message from a support domain with a promise to respond within one day and an indication that "all emails are saved and may be reviewed for quality assurance purposes".